trossco84/TrevorRoss/Northwestern Projects/Activities/02 - Intermediate Python Activities/Pandas/README.md

 1. Using the daily returns, calculate and visualize the Sharpe ratios using a bar plot.

-2. Determine whether the algorithmic strategies outperform both the market (S&P 500) and the whales portfolios.
+2. Determine whether the algorithmic strategies outperform both the market (S&P 500) and the other portfolios.

 ### Create Custom Portfolio

-Harold is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales' portfolios.
-However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
+Harold is ecstatic that I was able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and others' portfolios.
+However, now I I wonder whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
 Investigate by doing the following:

 1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to choose 3-5 stocks for your own portfolio.